ajeanmahoney/sipcore-callinfo-rfc/draft-ietf-sipcore-callinfo-rcd.md

 When one or more URIs are used in a jCard, it is important to note that any URI referenced data, with the exception of the top-level usage of "jcl" as a URI to the jCard itself (unless updated by any future extensions of this specification) MUST NOT contain any URI references.
 In other words, the jCard can have URI references as defined in the jCard specification and this document, but the content referenced by those URIs MUST NOT have any URIs, and therefore MUST be enforced by the client to not follow those URI references or not render that content to the user if any URI are present in that specific URI linked content.
 The purpose of this is to control the security and more specifically align with the content integrity mechanism defined in {{I-D.ietf-stir-passport-rcd}}.
 It is the belief of the authors that there isn't a scenario that deeper URI references would be required or even supported by the current set of properties for the typical use of jCard properties, but because jCard is extensible, this rule is set to restrict further extension without the proper consideration of security and integrity properties of both Call-Info usage as well as the Rich Call Data and STIR signing of the data {{I-D.ietf-stir-passport-rcd}}, {{RFC8224}}.

-## Usage of multimedia data in jCard or with icon
+## Usage of Multimedia Data in jCard or with Icon

 With the use of the purpose token "icon" or for the cases where jCards incorporate URIs or directly include via Base64 encoding of digital images and sounds.
 We specify a few recommended conventions to facilitate more consistent support of the successful decoding and rendering of these images or media formats.